florentpoujol/minicms-osv/readme.md

   - registering can be turned off globally
 - Standard login via username and password
   - forgot password function that sends an email to the user allowing him to access the form to reset the password within 48h
-- users can edit their infos, admins can edit everyones
+- users can edit their infos, admins can edit everyone
 - users can't delete themselves
-- admin can ban users
+- admins can ban users.
+A banned user con't logging, their content (page, post, comments) can't be displayed anymore.
 - deleting a user deletes all its comments, reaffects its resources to the user that deleted it

 ### Medias